WordPress.org vs WordPress.com: Differences, Benefits & FAQs

 WordPress.com vs WordPress.org — Summary

-Remember I told you about the two major differences in the beginning.
-Okay let me remind it of you, it’s hosting and customization.
-Based on this you can figure out which boat you want to ride.
-Self-hosted wordpress is highly customizable and you have to manage it on your own.
-Free wordpress website, on the other hand, is not that customizable and has no hassle of managing and maintenance.
+Based on this, you can figure out which boat you want to ride.
+Self-hosted wordpress is highly customizable, and you have to manage it on your own.
+A free wordpress website, on the other hand, is not that customizable and has no hassle of managing and maintaining.

 As part of summarizing, here’s everything we’ve gone through in this post to help you decide your plan.